sakuratsuyu/Note/docs/Mathematics_Basis/NA/Chap_4.md

 !!! bug "Problem"
     Theoretically, since we have $2n + 2$ unknowns and $2n + 2$ eqautions, we can solve out $x_i$ and $A_i$.
 But the equations are **not linear**!

 Thus we give the following theorem to find Gaussian points without solving the nonlinear eqautions.
-Recap [the definition of weight function and **orthogonality** of polynomials, and the construction of the set of orthogonal polynomials](../Chap_8/#solution_1).
+[Recap](../Chap_8/#solution_1) the definition of weight function and **orthogonality** of polynomials, and the construction of the set of orthogonal polynomials.

-!!! theorem
+!!! theorem "Theorem 4.6"
     $x_0, \dots, x_n$ are Gaussian point iff $W(x) = \prod\limits_{k = 0}^n (x - x_k)$ is orthogonal to all the polynomials of degree no greater than $n$ on interval $[a,b]$ w.r.t the weight function $w(x)$.

 ??? proof